JDCRecomendable/kemu-kupu/README.md

 2021 by gaining First Place.

 In this year, around 120 students were divided into groups of three (with one group having two members), resulting in roughly 40 teams.
-Each team were to go go through two "beta" stages and multiple Q&A sessions with the lecturers acting as clients, before the final submission.
-Teams can opt for the competition, which involved pitching to an external client, the course staff and students.
+Each team were to build a Māori spelling app ("Kēmu Kupu") for an age group from a defined set from the course.
+The course defined a minimum set of parameters to be fulfilled, but it was up to each team to extend the minimum requirements and add enhancements to the final product as they see fit, particularly refining their software product for their chosen age group.
+Teams went through two "beta" stages and multiple Q&A sessions with the lecturers acting as clients to help them shape their product and steer their project direction, before the final submission.

+Teams can participate in an optional competition conducted as part of this course.
+The competition involved pitching the final software product produced by each team as a result of undertaking this project to an external client, the course staff and students.
 The pitching took place around a week before the final submission.
 Around 10 to 15 teams opted in this year.

 A total of four prizes were given out to participating teams, three of which were determined by the external client and course staff.
 The fourth prize was